ravenawk/patsbytes/content/articles/ansible_collections.md

 ```

 Here we installed the _ansible.windows_ collection.
-The ansible-galaxy command installs it to the first path listed in _COLLECTIONS_PATHS_, in our case `/home/pbytes/.ansible/collections/`
+The ansible-galaxy command installs it to the first path listed in _COLLECTIONS_PATHS_, in our case:

+`/home/pbytes/.ansible/collections/`

 *Some options you can pass to the install command*